Cod-e-Codes/soundlooper/README.md

 # Soundlooper

-A terminal-based multi-layer audio looper built in Rust, supporting real-time recording, playback, and mixing of up to 16 audio layers.
+A real-time multi-layer audio looper built in Rust with a terminal UI.
+Record, mix, and loop up to 16 audio tracks with per-layer controls, WAV import/export, and low-latency playback.
+Cross-platform support for Windows, macOS, and Linux.

 ## Features